westerndigitalcorporation/usd-s3-resolver/README.md

 # USD-URI-resolver
 A generic, URI based resolver for USD, support custom plugins.
+This is a fork of https://github.com/LumaPictures/usd-uri-resolver with support for S3 object storage.

 ## Project Goals
 * Resolve custom URI based for USD files.
 * Provide a generic plugin registry to extend the resolver without modifying its source code.
 * Include example resolvers supporting database based files.

+### S3 specific
+* Highly available and scalable asset store
+* Versioning support
+* Uses only 1 request per fetch for optimal performance (MySQL uses 3 queries initially and 2 on reload)
+* Local cache reuse

 ## Features